balena-io/docs/pages/runtime/resin-base-images.md

 #### <a name="what-is-inside"></a>What's inside a Resin base image

-Based on the official Docker images, the Resin base images a number of unique features:
+Based on the official Docker images, the Resin base images offer a number of unique features:

-###### INIT SYSTEM
+##### INIT SYSTEM

 [Tini](https://github.com/krallin/tini) is integrated as the default init system.
 This cleans up zombie processes which can consume excess resources and performs signal forwarding to make sure the correct stop signal is sent to your application on exit.
 We also pre-install another init system which can be triggered using the `INITSYSTEM` environment variable.